Skip to content

 Chinese New Year

-Chinese New Year, also known as the Spring Festival, celebrates the beginning of a new year on the traditional Chinese calendar.
-It is one of several Lunar New Years in Asia.
-2024 is the Year of the Dragon.
-Information & Resources
+Chinese New Year, also known as the Spring Festival, is one of several Lunar New Years in Asia.
+It celebrates the beginning of a new year on the traditional Chinese calendar.
+2025 is the Year of the Snake.
+Click Here for Information & Resources

 Lantern Festival